nzakas/understandinges6/manuscript/09-Classes.md

 }());
 ```

 The first thing to notice in this code is that there are two `PersonType2` declarations, a `let` declaration in the outer scope and a `const` declaration inside of the IIFE.
 This is how class methods are forbidden from overwriting the class name while code outside of the class is allowed to do so.
 The constructor function checks `new.target` to ensure that it's being called with `new`, otherwise an error is thrown.
-Next, the `sayName()` method is defined as nonenumerable.
+Next, the `sayName()` method is defined as nonenumerable and it also checks `new.target` to ensure that it wasn't called with `new`.
 The final step is to return the constructor function.

 From this example, you can see that while it is possible to do everything that classes do without using new syntax, the class syntax makes all of the functionality a lot simpler than it would be otherwise.